smessie/ldes-evaluation-runner/README.md

 # Run as many client runners as you want, optionally on different machines.
 node client <name> <server-hostname>

-# Run the benchmark runner, this will start the benchmark and use the client runners.
+# Run the benchmark orchestrator, this will start the benchmark and use the client runners.
-node runner <env-file> <output-file>
+node orchestrator <env-file> <output-file>
 ```

 `<env-file>` should be the absolute path to the `.env` file you want to use.